TOMBOW BRUSH TIP MARKER IS A CLASSIC

 ULTRA LIGHT STROKES

-ABOVE, By the way, just for fun I used a dark grey brush pen marker instead of a black one.
-NOTICE how the brush pen can express everything from laying down large areas of deep shadow and graphic shapes, to framing the page composotion and then for fine lines like gathers, polka dots, ruffles, and cuffs! it’s super for sharpening crisp shadows that make your fashion design drawings POP.
+NOTICE how the brush pen can express everything from laying down large areas of deep shadow and graphic shapes, to framing the page composition and then for fine lines like gathers, polka dots, ruffles, and cuffs!
+It’s super for sharpening crisp shadows that make your fashion design drawings POP.

 Why do I even use marker paper?

-It lets your markers glide without skipping or drying up
+It lets your markers glide without skipping or drying up.

 Marker paper isn’t as porous as other papers and resists over-absorption and bleed-through which is infinitely more of a problem with design/art markers based with alcohol.
-Like Sharpie (which i love in various thicknesses for sketching flats, along with Micron pens), chemical markers can pass straight through other papers.

 FOLLOW YOUR NOSE